-The Oklahoma trial court system consists of District Courts, Municipal Courts, The Workers' Compensation Court, The Court of Tax Review, and The Court on the Judiciary.
+The Oklahoma trial court system consists of District Courts, Municipal Courts, Workers' Compensation Court, and Court of Tax Review.

 District Courts and Municipal Courts are the primary trial courts in Oklahoma.
 District Courts have general jurisdiction and handle most civil and criminal cases.
 Municipal Courts have limited jurisdiction over certain types of criminal cases.
 Oklahoma also has specialized courts that handle limited types of civil cases for the entire state, including The Court on the Judiciary, The Workers' Compensation Court and The Court of Tax Review.

 |Find court records by county||Find court records by town or zip code||Find court resources by category||Find court records in other states|

 |Please select a Oklahoma county below to view directory of all courts with links to court record resources for each court.||Find Oklahoma court pages by Town or Zip Code.||Select a court record or online resource category below to view all resources at both the statewide and county level.||Go to the court records pages for another state.|

 Oklahoma District CourtsDistrict Courts have general jurisdiction over all civil and criminal cases, but typically handle cases that are beyond the jurisdiction of other courts.

 Each District Court has a Small Claims division that handles most general civil claims for less than $6000, exclusive of attorney fees and costs.
 The Small Claims Court handle most cases seeking money damages based on a contract or tort, the return of personal property valued at less than $6000, and interpleader when less than $6000 is in dispute.
 Certain types of parties, including collection agents, and certain types of claims against a city, county or state agency may not be heard in Small Claims Court.